-The following statement is extracted from page 83 of the Annual Report.
-This statement relates solely to the Annual Report and is not connected to the extracted information set out in this announcement or the 2017 Results News Release dated 21 February 2018.
+The following statement is extracted from page 81 of the Annual Report.
+The following is extracted in full and unedited form from the Annual Report.
+This statement relates solely to the Annual Report and is not connected to the extracted information set out in this announcement or the 2018 Results News Release dated 20 February 2019.